MicrosoftDocs/winrt-related/winrt-related-src/extension-sdks/index.md

 keywords: windows 10, uwp, extension sdk
 ---

-# Extension SDKs and API contracts
+# Device Family Extension SDKs and API contracts

 The way of thinking about app-targeting changes with Windows 10.
 The new conceptual model is that UWP apps target the Universal Windows Platform by default, which provides a common API surface across devices.
 But you can also target the capabilities of specific devices by using an extension SDK.
 For more info on what a extension SDK is, and how to decide which one to target, see [Guide to Universal Windows Platform (UWP) apps[(https://docs.microsoft.com/en-us/windows/uwp/get-started/universal-application-platform-guide)].
 This reference topic enumerates all of the extension SDKs with links to topics that list the contracts available in each extension.